TWUOnline/LDRS663/_pages/unit-1-topic-1.md

 #### Community of Inquiry

 This brings us to the idea of a 'Community of Inquiry' (CoI), which was first described by Garrison, Anderson, and Archer in their 2000 article "Critical Inquiry in a text-based environment".
-Garrison, et.al. theorize that there are three critical components, or "presences" that compose an interactive, online learning environment: Social presence, teaching presence, and cognitive presence.
+Garrison, et.al. theorize that there are three critical components, or "presences" that compose an interactive, online learning environment: Cognitive presence, teaching presence, and social presence.
 At the intersection of these three presences is the heart of an educational experience.

 ![Community of Inquiry Model](https://github.com/TWUOnline/LDRS663/blob/Development/_assets/CoI-Model.jpg)

+Cognitive presence, possibly the most foundational element, is the
+> extent to which the participants in any particular configuration of a community of inquiry are able to construct meaning through sustained communication (p.
+89).

+Recall that this cognitive process is at he heart of constructivist learning environments.

 ## References